 lab-key/phyzx

-Zig Bindings For MuJoCo & An Attempt To Be a All In One Robot Training Framework
+Zig Bindings For MuJoCo & An Attempt To Be a All In One Robot Training Library

 This repository contains the Zig bindings and implementations for the MuJoCo C API.
 Plus a lot of additions to make it a full blown Robot Training Framework.